Host Merchant Services Review

 To check out their rates and fees, as well as explore other important aspects of HMS, I invite you to come aboard the ship for the rest of this review.
 Shall we shove off and head to sea?

 Host Merchant Services

 Table of Contents

-- Merchant Account: HMS offers traditional merchant accounts with interchange-plus pricing for both eCommerce and in-person businesses.
-In addition, HMS sets up specialized accounts with customized pricing for large and small ticket businesses, non-profits (HMS Gives), and high-risk industries.
-Offshore accounts are also possible through their international acquiring partners.
+- Merchant Accounts: HMS offers traditional merchant accounts with interchange-plus pricing for both ecommerce and in-person businesses.
+HMS also sets up specialized accounts with customized pricing for large and small ticket businesses, nonprofits (HMS Gives), and high-risk industries.
+Offshore accounts are also possible through its international acquiring partners.
 Information on each of these scenarios can be found under the “Programs” tab on the website, but I’d recommend talking to HMS directly if you think your business qualifies.

-- Virtual Terminal and Payment Gateway: Transaction Express is the combined virtual terminal and integrated in-house gateway offered by HMS.
-Along with the tokenization and encryption of customer data we expect from these services, Transaction Express supports check imaging, ACH services/recurring billing, wireless processing, batch processing, and multi-location networking.
-HMS also resells the Authorize.net and NMI gateways and supports most other third-party gateways.
+- Virtual Terminal & Payment Gateway: Transaction Express is the combined virtual terminal and integrated in-house gateway offered by HMS.
+Along with the tokenization and encryption of customer data, Transaction Express supports ACH services/recurring billing, check imaging, wireless processing, batch processing, and multi-location networking.
+HMS also resells the Authorize.Net (see our review) gateway and supports most other third-party gateways.

 - Mobile Processing: HMS promotes an app called ProcessNow from TSYS.
 Regardless of monthly volume, most mobile merchants will also qualify for a free magstripe reader to use in conjunction with this app.